 I worked with our graphic designer for a month to create the final product.
 In that period, we made different iterative cycles before converging on the final infographic.
 I want to present those six iterations.

 The first two iterations served to narrow the scope, at a very high level of what should appear in the infographic and to propose different design options.
 At this point it was important to understand not only what content should be offered, but how we intended people to use infographic.

 - Offer different levels of reading and understanding.

 - Be an aid to understand the global vision (high level) but also to prepare for certification (detailed information).

 - Be very visual and allow understanding without help or additional explanation.

 In iteration 3, we opted for a base graphic of the product life cycle as the guiding thread to explain the Business Analysis function.
 We didn’t enter content details into our work at this point, only a visual structure.
 This approach allowed us to use the space around the cycle to incorporate additional information, beyond processes (external and internal influences, areas of knowledge and the role of the business analyst).

 From this sketch, the designer worked on an initial prototype (iteration 4).
 This simple structure allowed us to learn that, although the product life cycle approach did seem to work, we also need to incorporate an element to show the relationships between the knowledge areas.

 From there, we went through multiple revisions, with each version going deeper into structure and content until we came to an infographic that satisfied us all (iteration 5).

-All that remained was to work on the aesthetic aspects, refine details, and put a stamp on the final version available for download.
+All that remained was to work on the aesthetic aspects, refine details, and put a stamp on the final version available for download on the Netmind website.